trapexit/mergerfs/README.md

 * https://github.com/trapexit/bbf
   * bbf (bad block finder): a tool to scan for and 'fix' hard drive bad blocks and find the files using those blocks

 # CACHING

-MergerFS does not natively support any sort of caching.
-Most users have no use for such a feature and it would greatly complicate the code.
+MergerFS does not natively support any sort of tiered caching.
+Most users have no use for such a feature and it would complicate the code.
 However, there are a few situations where a cache drive could help with a typical mergerfs setup.

 1. Fast network, slow drives, many readers: You've a 10+Gbps network with many readers and your regular drives can't keep up.
 2. Fast network, slow drives, small'ish bursty writes: You have a 10+Gbps network and wish to transfer amounts of data less than your cache drive but wish to do so quickly.